Mainaguri

 Mainaguri (also spelled Maynaguri) is a town and a municipality in the Jalpaiguri Sadar subdivision of the Jalpaiguri district in the state of West Bengal, India.
 The town is located on the banks of the Jarda River.
 It is known as the "Gateway of the Dooars" and is a regionally significant tourist destination for Jalpesh Temple of Lord Shiva and nearby Gorumara National Park.

 Civic administration

-Maynaguri is mainly governed by Mainaguri Municipality.
+Mainaguri is mainly governed by Maynaguri Municipality.
 Mainaguri covers 17 wards spread across Madhabdanga-I and Maynaguri panchayats and parts of Khagrabari-I and Domohoni-I panchayats of Maynaguri CD block.

 Police station

 Mainaguri police has jurisdiction over Mainaguri town and Maynaguri CD block.

 CD block HQ

 Headquarters of Maynaguri CD block is at Mainaguri.

 Culture

 Festivals

 Various festivals are celebrated throughout the year.
 Kali Puja of Mainaguri is renowned.
 It also celebrates Eid and Christmas Day with similar pompousness.

 Sports and entertainment

 Mainaguri has a famous playground (Known as Mainaguri Football Ground) where several football tournaments are held every year.

 Other than that several fairs like Boishakhi Mela, Mela during Durga Puja, book fair, one yearly cultural function organised by local clubs is also held.
 This ground is an inseparable part of the people of Mainaguri.